Guide CIT 0014 - Application for Canadian Citizenship for a Person Adopted by a Canadian Citizen - Part 2 - Adoptee’s Application

 Note: For the purpose of a grant of Canadian citizenship under the adoption provisions of the Citizenship Act, the term “biological parents” means the “legal parents at birth” of the adopted person.

-Format: Clear and legible certified copies
+Format: Clear and legible colour copies

 - Two identical citizenship application photographs of the adopted person